grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 The above code composes a `MessageProcessing` instance with either a `Version1ProtocolMessageFactory` or a `Version2ProtocolMessageFactory`, depending on the configuration.

 This example shows something I like calling "encapsulation of rule".
 The logic inside the factory is actually a rule on how, when and which objects to create.
-Thus, if we make our factory implement an interface and have other objects depend on this interface, we will be able to switch the rules of object creation without these objects realizing it.
+Thus, if we make our factory implement an interface and have other objects depend on this interface, we will be able to switch the rules of object creation without having to modify these objects.

+TODO

 #### Factories can hide some of the created object dependencies (encapsulation of global context)